ericcornelissen/gulp-gitstage/README.md

 ## Usage

-A plugin for Gulp to stage an object stream of git status files on git.
+A plugin for Gulp to stage an object stream of files on git.

 First, install `gulp-gitstage` as a development dependency: